chloetzy03/Chloe-Tay-Portfolio/README.md

 Each project folder contains a README providing context, technical focus, and key skills demonstrated.

 ## Tech Stack
-Python, TensorFlow, NumPy, Pandas, SQL, HTML, CSS, JavaScript, Unity, Git
+Python, TensorFlow, NumPy, Pandas, SQL, HTML, CSS, JavaScript, Unity, Git, Scikit-learn

 ### Notes
 This repository is intended as a portfolio overview.
 Individual projects are self-contained and documented within their respective folders.